Birational rigidity of orbifold degree 2 del Pezzo fibrations: Construction of the staircase in the generic case

-We now discuss the termination condition of the ladder.
-Recall that there is a mobile linear system $\mathcal{M}\subset\big| -n K_X + l F\big|$ and discrete valuations $\nu$ such that the pair $(X,\frac{1}{n}\mathcal{M})$ is strictly canonical at a discrete valuation $\nu$ and $\nu$ is a supermaximal singularity.
+We now discuss the termination condition of the staircase.
+Recall that there is a mobile linear system $\mathcal{M}\subset\big| -n K_X + l F\big|$ and discrete valuations $\nu$ such that the pair $(X,\frac{1}{n}\mathcal{M})$ is not canonical at a discrete valuation $\nu$, and $\nu$ is a supermaximal singularity.
 We have shown in Section \ref{SecRig} and Section \ref{Involution} that the centre of $\nu$ is a nonsingular point $P$.
-By Remark \ref{WhyLadder} and Proposition \ref{PrCurveCenter} the point $P$ lies on a curve $L$ such that $L \cdot K_X = - \frac{1}{2}$.
+By Remark \ref{WhyStaircase} and Proposition \ref{PrCurveCenter} the point $P$ lies on a curve $L$ such that $L \cdot K_{X_I} = - \frac{1}{2}$.
 In particular $P$ is in a fibre containing a $\frac{1}{2}(1,1,1)$-point $Q$.
-We want to track the centre of $\nu$ as we go up the ladder, in particular we want to know how far up the ladder should we go.
+We want to track the centre of $\nu$ as we go up the staircase, in particular we want to know how far up the staircase we must go.